jlmacle/relational-homework-4-life/README.md

 Definition of "done"
 * Accessibility (incl. runnable offline on legacy computer)
-* A companion app to a kanban board
+* Companion app to a kanban board
+* Bridge building and nurturing of conditions easing bridge building
 * (to be completed)